|483 page views|

 This is a steep, wild, and pretty good 2-pitch route located uphill of Velvet Elvis, just left of the clean left-facing corner (The Raven).
 The first pitch starts up and right along a flake, which involves somewhat spicy climbing but on easier terrain.
 The flake progresses into a shallow, right-facing corner, where you stem and face climb up interesting 5.10 or easy 5.11 climbing, with smaller nuts and/or creative gear in the corner.
 The corner fades and the line face climbs up and right, past a bulge, to the large horizontal ledge.
 Traverse left to the overhanging crack and belay.

 The second pitch is relatively brief, but it goes out a splitter hand crack set in an exposed, overhanging, left-facing dihedral!
 Fire up the sustained and exposed crack, and belay on top.
-Nice finish to a good climb.
-Third class down to the rappel anchors above the Raven and rap 60' to the ground.
+This is a nice finish to a good climb.
+Third class down to the rappel anchors above The Raven and rap 60' to the ground.